astrapi69/silly-collection/README.md

 Utility library for collections, comparators and iterator classes.

-If you like this project put a ⭐
+If you like this project put a ⭐ and donate

 # Donations